The Nicaragua Journal

 Early the next day I’m sitting in my nook with a warm mug, grateful that all it ever takes for me to start over is a decent cup of coffee.

-We forgo the waterfall, noting that it’s the end of the dry season, anyway.
-Instead, we spend the morning at El Ojo De Agua, a natural pool twenty minutes away filled with water from a river out of Volcán Maderas.
+Kaitlyn and I are spending the day exploring our side of the island, starting at El Ojo De Agua, a natural pool twenty minutes away filled with water from a river out of Volcán Maderas.
 From there we grab lunch at a lake-front restaurant on Playa Santa Domingo, then lay on the sand for the rest of the afternoon.
 The day is slow.
 Our main activities include sitting and looking and by the end of it, I’m starting to get antsy for my next adventure.
-That evening, I’m checking out of my hostel and into a bed and breakfast I booked for the next two nights knowing that, by now, I’d be craving my own space.
-A property on a farm in the middle of the jungle that consists of four bamboo cabins and a farm-to-table restaurant, it’s my biggest splurge of the trip.
+That evening, I’m checking out of my hostel and into a bed and breakfast I splurged on for the next two nights.

 I’m already smiling to myself as I round a slight curve in the road that opens up to a pristine, uninhabited stretch of lake.
 The beach is golden and the water is sparkling in the late afternoon light.
 I’ve wandered back into a world where everything is lush and alive — the plants, the colors, the locals, myself.
 It was all sitting five minutes away in the direction I didn’t dare to go because I was too quick to hide in the familiar.
 I walk, unsure of where I’m headed but no longer bothered by the idea of getting a little lost.
 Whatever this road is heading toward, it’s probably something good.

 I pay for the room and he leads me down a long and winding path until we reach my bungalow.
 It’s a small cabin on four stilts with string lights hung along the trees.
-At the top of the staircase is a deck with two chairs on either side of a small table and two hammocks that look straight out at Concepción and give a side view of Maderas.
+At the top of the staircase is a deck with a set of chairs and a two hammocks that look straight out at Concepción.
 Inside, there’s a large white bed encased in a mosquito net, a desk, two half baths, one with a waterfall shower, and two vessel sinks sitting between them.
-The whole structure is crafted out of bamboo and all around it, screens give way to 360-degree views of the property.
+The whole structure is crafted out of bamboo and built like a screened-in porch, providing 360 views of the farm and both volcanoes.
 My jaw drops to the floor.
 I’m smiling uncontrollably and when I look over at him, I start laughing.
 He laughs too and gestures at everything in a way that I know he’s genuinely happy that I’m so genuinely happy.
-He leaves, realizing I’m having a moment and letting me be in it, but he doesn’t know of all the self-doubt, small wins, and big lessons it took to get to this fifty-to-one.
+He leaves, realizing I’m having a moment and letting me be in it, but he doesn’t know of all the self-doubt, small wins, and big lessons it took to reach this fifty-to-one ratio.

-That night, I’m the only one at the restaurant for dinner besides the waitstaff and a couple of dogs sitting patiently by my table as if they’d been waiting for me to arrive.
-I drink a glass of wine, enjoying the silence, staring out at the horizon, and feeling like I’m sitting atop the entire island.
+That night, I’m the only one at the restaurant for dinner besides the waitstaff and a couple of dogs sitting patiently by my table.
+I drink a glass of wine, enjoying the silence, staring out at the horizon, and feeling like I’m sitting on top of the entire island.
 In the distance, people are kayaking along Rio Istián or watching the sunset from Playa Magos or Punta Jesus Maria or doing the other things people told me I had to do and that just yesterday, I was so horrified at the idea of missing out on.
 Before right now, I felt as if failing to tick off every box on every travel guide meant I wouldn’t be making the most out of my time.
 Somehow, this trip, which holds no purpose other than for me to simply be here, became something I could fail at.
 But in this stillness and seclusion, I feel lucky to have a piece of the island all to myself.
 Here, the pressure has melted away and I’ve taken this place off of a pedestal, letting it, and my experience here, just be what it is.
 I feel content remembering that it’s not a race to do the most, but a choice to make the most of everything I do.

-The winds have been relatively tame here, but the second I get under the covers they wreak havoc.
-The curtains, which are weighted at the bottom, whip away from the walls so hard and so often they become parallel to the floor.
+AS soon as I close my eyes, the Papagayo come barreling in.
+The curtains, which are weighted at the bottom, whip away from the walls hard and often.
 Some slide all the way open and, at one point, a railing rips completely out of its socket.
 I get up and start placing anything I can against them to try and hold them down.
 All around me, there are creaking noises and other unidentifiable sounds coming from outside and I’m desperate for the screens to stay covered and give me some illusion of safety.
-My attempts make a marginal difference and I lie in bed, hyper-aware of the fact that I’m alone in a jungle at a bed and breakfast with no security.
+I lie in bed, hyper-aware of the fact that I’m alone in a jungle at a bed and breakfast in a third-world country.

 Much to my relief, they both speak some English, but we drive with little exchange between the three of us and I’m grateful for it.
 It’s early morning, the light is soft and the world is quiet.
 The sun rises slowly over the lake and casts scattered light all around us.
 Water crests and crashes onto an empty shore that’s been made smooth by the wind.
 Every leaf rustles on every tree and nothing is around to distract us from noticing it.
 The island is alive in its purest form with very few awake to witness it.